gemrb/gemrb.github.io/GUIScript/GUI-structure.md

 A scrollbar is mostly used in connection with a Textarea, but it could be used differently.
 (See GUILOAD as an example).

-**ScrollBar:** Value will be set based on the scrollbar's knob position.
+*ScrollBar:* Value will be set based on the scrollbar's knob position.
-The scrollbar will be redrawn based on Value.
+The scrollbar will be redrawn based on `Value`.
 If a textarea was associated to the ScrollBar (via the .chu) then the textarea will also be scrolled.